Rafiarian/HuaweiTechnicalTest/README.md

 # Or use Docker
 docker build -t backend-server . docker run -p 3000:3000 backend-server
+# Note: Detailed explanations and all SQL scripts are available in the Backend/ folder

 📬 Contact
 Name: Rafi Arian Yusuf